vatlab/blog/content/post/comparison.md

 It should be seen as a check-list of basic workflow features, in addition to the unique niche SoS places itself in the realm of workflow systems as explained in the next section and in [other posts](https://vatlab.github.io/blog/).

-## How does SoS compare with Nextflow, SnakeMake, Bpipe, and Galaxy
+## How does SoS compare with Nextflow, SnakeMake, Bpipe, CWL, and Galaxy

 In comparison to most workflow systems that are designed for "consumers" of workflows with emphases on efficient execution of well-crafted workflows with hidden details, **SoS is designed for "developers" of workflows for ad hoc data processing with emphases on lowering the barrier of using workflows in daily computational research**.